by Bill Bertsch

 3. Do Nothing

 Many years ago, after a successful fishing trip to Canada, I was confronted with a very problematic school of bass back home.
 Acres of stripers were slurping baitfish off the surface all around me in the dark, yet my plug came through the school without so much as a bump.
 I had a similar encounter with finicky walleyes in Canada a few weeks earlier, and wondered if the technique that helped me connect with the north-of-the-border walleye would work on these hometown stripers.

 With renewed confidence, I put on a 20-pound-test fluorocarbon leader and tied it directly to the eye of the plug.
 I then made a cast slightly past the feeding fish and crawled the plug across the surface.
 I was barely retrieving the plug at all.
 My plug made only a slight “V” wake that I could make out in the dim light.
 With hardly any tension on the plug, a 16-pound striper exploded on it and shattered the peacefulness of the evening.
 Four more similar fish followed over the next hour before the school disappeared.
 I’ve used this technique with good results numerous times over the years.
 I’ve come to call it “the do nothing retrieve,” since there is very little forward movement of the plug.
 This has worked for me in very clear and very dirty water where fish are feeding right near the surface.
-I’ve had the greatest success with slim, buoyant Bomber, Rebel and Redfin-style plugs.
+I’ve had the greatest success with slim, buoyant like the Bomber Long A, Rebel Minnow, and Cotton Cordell Redfin.
 On some occasions, I’ve even scored with this method while using larger surface swimmers like the Gibbs Danny or Atom Junior.

 4. Get Creative with Colors